A Guide to Malpractice Insurance for NPs

-Regardless of specialty or practice environment, NPs can take certain steps to reduce their risk and protect themselves from liability claims.
+NPs can take specific steps to reduce risk and protect themselves from liability claims regardless of specialty or practice environment.
 Documentation of patient interactions is critical, as is strict adherence to one’s scope of practice.
-NPs will need to know the laws of their state, know the policies of their employer, and, most importantly, know that they have comprehensive malpractice insurance coverage.
+In addition, NPs will need to know their state’s laws, understand their employer’s policies, and, most importantly, know that they have comprehensive malpractice insurance coverage.

 “I have represented NPs who did not have enough insurance, or who were only covered by their employer, and who got in trouble with the board of nursing, and found themselves in a big heap of a mess,” Klein says.
 “If they had their own malpractice insurance, they wouldn’t be in a heap of a mess.
 Yes, you need malpractice insurance.
 That is non-negotiable.”